Third-Party Link

 Global Winners of the NASA Space Apps Challenge chat at NASA’s headquarters in Washington, D.C.

-Space Apps is honored to have met a group of diverse and innovative Global Winners at the Winners Celebration.
+Space Apps is honored to have met a group innovative Global Winners at the Winners Celebration.
 Thank you to everyone who attended and celebrated the Global Winners with us!
 Interested in joining this global community?
 Join us on Oct.
 7-8 for the 2023 NASA Space Apps Challenge, registration opens in July!

 Check out more photos and videos from the Winners Celebration on our socials and connect with the #SpaceApps community!